CNC Machining Tolerances, the Complete Guide in 2023

 To grant you such proficiency, we created a detailed guide for CNC machining tolerances.
 It covers everything from the basic definition of machining tolerances to descriptions of their common types.
 As a bonus, we outlined useful recommendations for choosing appropriate tolerances.

-For starters, CNC machining is referred to as a process of manufacturing a part of a raw workpiece.
-It is done by automated equipment units, cutting tools of which follow the programmed path.
-It is how a particular shape or a design can be obtained.
+For starters, CNC machining is the process of manufacturing a part of a raw workpiece.
+It is done by automated equipment units and cutting tools that follow the programmed path.
+It is how a particular shape or design can be obtained.

-There always is a particular range within which a certain value of accuracy is acceptable.
-You may have heard of this range as a distance between a maximum and minimum dimensional limit for a distinct type of component.
-In quality assurance, these limits are known as admissibility criteria or acceptance criteria.
+There is always a particular range within which a specific accuracy value is acceptable.
+You may have heard of this range as a distance between a maximum and minimum dimensional limit for a distinct component type.
+In quality assurance, these limits are admissibility or acceptance criteria.

 There is also a concept of sub-quality products.
-In the context of CNC machining, it is any finished product the dimensions of which exceeds the criteria of acceptance.
+In the context of CNC machining, it is any finished product whose dimensions exceed the acceptance criteria.

-The range of acceptance detailed above is also referred to as the ‘tolerance band.’
+The range of acceptance detailed above is also called the ‘tolerance band.’
 The rule of thumb is the larger the difference between the maximum and minimum dimension limits, the looser the tolerance band, and vice versa.

-While a manufacturer may have its own acceptance criteria for a part’s dimensions, a CNC machine unit always has a particular level of accuracy.
-A supplier cannot guarantee that its automated center will consistently produce parts with required dimensions if the requirements to these criteria are exceeded.
-It is so because a machining center is simply not designed for it.
+While a manufacturer may have its acceptance criteria for a part’s dimensions, a CNC machine unit always has a particular level of accuracy.
+A supplier cannot guarantee that its automated center will consistently produce parts with the required dimensions if the requirements of these criteria are exceeded.
+It is so because a machining center is not designed for it.

-The simple truth is that if a CNC machine unit’s tolerance, claimed by a supplier, is tighter than the acceptance criteria to a component, there is no problem at all.
-However, you will definitely need a new automated machine if a component should be manufactured with precision, a center is not designed for.
+The simple truth is that if a CNC machine unit’s tolerance, claimed by a supplier, is tighter than the acceptance criteria for a component, there is no problem.
+However, you will need a new automated machine if a component should be manufactured with precision.
+A center is not designed for.

 Picture this.
 You have bought a new phone.
 An exceptional and expensive one.
 You’d definitely want this precious piece of electronics to be protected from falls, fingerprints, and scratches.
 For this purpose, you have ordered a premium phone case, which was delivered to you in no time.
 And when you try to fit your new device in your even newer phone case, there are basically two scenarios.